CSA - Certified Solution Architect

 Unmanaged Elastic IP

-• It can be used as an outgoing IP via a loopback interface
+• Can be used as an outgoing IP via a loopback interface

 cloud-init configuration